 Julia Elyachar

-Julia Elyachar is an award-winning author, anthropologist, and political economist.
+Julia Elyachar is an author, anthropologist, and political economist.

-She was trained in anthropology, economics, history of political and economic thought, political economy, social theory, Middle Eastern Studies, and Arabic language.
-At Princeton, she is an associate professor of anthropology, and associate professor at the Princeton Institute for International and Regional Studies.
-She is a Faculty Researcher with the Dignity and Debt network and serves on the Executive Boards of the Princeton Institute for International and Regional Studies, and the Center for Iran and Persian Gulf Studies.
+Elyachar is trained in anthropology, economics, history of political and economic thought, political economy, social theory, Middle Eastern Studies, and Arabic language.
+She is associate professor of anthropology at Princeton University, and associate professor at the Princeton Institute for International and Regional Studies.
+She is also a Faculty Researcher with the Dignity and Debt network and serves on the Executive Boards of the Princeton Institute for International and Regional Studies, and the Center for Iran and Persian Gulf Studies.

 New book: On the Semicivilized